Masimo Corp at Raymond James Institutional Investors Conference

-Lawrence Soren Keusch - Raymond James & Associates, Inc., Research Division - MD
+Jayson Tyler Bedford - Raymond James & Associates, Inc., Research Division - MD & Senior Medical Supplies and Devices Analyst

-Okay.
-Good afternoon, and welcome to the end of day 3 of the 42nd Annual Raymond James Institutional Investors Conference.
-I'm Larry Keusch, also supplies analyst, and it is my distinct pleasure to welcome management of Masimo.
+Good morning and welcome to the 44th annual Raymond James Institutional Investors Conference.
+I'm Jayson Bedford.
+I cover the MedTech sector here at RayJay.
+And it's really a privilege to have with us Masimo.
+With us, we have Eli Kammerman, VP of IR.
+Mike is on some sort of secret mission, right?
+Eli?
+So with that, I'm going to pass it off to Eli.
+Thank you.

-Joining us today from the company are Micah Young, who is Executive Vice President and Chief Financial Officer; and Eli Kammerman, who's VP of Business Development and Investor Relations.
-Apologies, guys that we're not doing the conference from Florida this year, but thank you for participating in our virtual format.
-And hopefully, look forward to seeing you in-person next year.
-There is an opportunity for those joining online to ask a question to management during the fireside chat.
-So if you have something that you would like to ask, you can utilize the Q&A function, which is on the upper left side of your open exchange screen and you can register your question that way.
+Eli Kammerman - Masimo Corporation - VP of Business Development & IR

 |Access to All Earning Calls and Stock Analysis